nodana/nodana-cli/README.md

 ### Create Invoice

 Create a Lightning invoice to top up the credit on your API key.
+Each sat equals 2.5 minutes of run time.

 ```
 nodana create invoice
-  -v <value> (Amount in sats, min: 1k, max: 1m)
+  -v <value> (Required, amount in sats, min: 1k, max: 1m)
 ```

 ### Create Node